cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 - `ntfsm.14000ADE0`: Writes arbitrary data to an ADS.

-With this information, we can easily recognize that the function calls at addresses `0x14000C192` and `0x14000C1E5` are, in fact, reading the `:position` and `:transitions` streams, respectively.
+With this information, i can easily recognize that the function calls at addresses `0x14000C192` and `0x14000C1E5` are, in fact, reading the `:position` and `:transitions` streams, respectively.
 The data is stored in two local stack variables at `[rsp+58AB0]` and `[rsp+58AB8]`.
 The next step is to continue analyzing further down to find the conditions required to print the 'correct' message.

 ![chall5-correct_check]({{ '/assets/img/flareon12/chall5-pic8.png' | relative_url }})